rderooy/dosbox-x-wiki/Guide:Installing-PC-DOS-6.md.md

  BOOT DISK1.IMG DISK2.IMG DISK3.IMG
 ```

 When prompted to change disk, on the DOSBox-X menu bar select "DOS" followed by "Swap disk".
-After the installation is finished, from the DOSBox-X menu bar select "Main" followed by "Reset guest system" and you will be back at the DOSBox-Z ``Z:\>`` prompt.
+After the installation is finished, from the DOSBox-X menu bar select "Main" followed by "Reset guest system" and you will be back at the DOSBox-X ``Z:\>`` prompt.

 You can now boot these DOS versions directly from the HDD image as follows:
 ```